Core Module Information

 Upon completion of this module you will be able to

-LO1.
-Critically evaluate elements of an organisation’s strategic objectives through performance measurement using appropriate performance measurement frameworks and tools (e.g. the Balanced Scorecard, EFQM)
+LO1: Critically evaluate elements of an organisation’s strategic objectives through performance measurement using appropriate performance measurement frameworks and tools

-LO2.
-Critically investigate and appraise the role of operations management & strategy, project management & the significance of modern supply chain management practice to the delivery of customer value, social and environmental impact and the building of high performance organisations.
+LO2: Critically investigate and appraise the role of operations management & strategy, plus the significance of modern supply chain management practice to the delivery of sustainable value and social and environmental impact in high-performing purposeful organisations.

 LO5: Critically assess the ethical and responsible marketing principles, the influence of marketing research, international market segmentation managing the international marketing mix & brand development upon marketing activities in different international marketing environments.

-LO6: Evaluate the ways in which changes within the global economy might impact upon marketing strategies.
+LO6: Critically evaluate how changes within the global economy might impact marketing strategies.

 Full Details of Teaching and Assessment